LNshuti/iga/README.md

 ## IGA

 IGA is a typescript iOS/Android app powered by Groq.
-A key feature of any delightful application is speed.
 This app uses Groq for ultra-fast inference on finetuned llama-3.1-405B using modal.com.

 #### Architecture